johnnewman/watchtower/ancillary/hardware/README.md

 #### Power Requirements

 - The front IR panel consumes 120mA of power when using 20mA LEDs.
    - There are 14 infrared LEDs total.
 Of those, there are 4 parallel circuits that contain 3 LEDs in series.
 With 20mA LEDS, those 4 parallel circuits pull 80mA.
-The remaining two LEDs pull 40mA, so the whole front IR panel will use 120mA of power.
+The remaining two LEDs pull 40mA.
 - The 30x30mm fan I am using has a current draw of 120mA.
-- The status LED draws about 20mA of power.
+- The status LED draws 20mA of power.
 - A Pi 3B+ [typical draw is 500mA](https://www.raspberrypi.org/documentation/hardware/raspberrypi/power/README.md).
 Under stress, [this can average 850mA](https://www.raspberrypi.org/documentation/faqs/#power).
 - The Pi Camera pulls 250mA.